Fluoroscopically guided mandibular nerve block: a modified lateral approach

 Huella

-Profundice en los temas de investigación de 'Fluoroscopically guided mandibular nerve block: A modified lateral approach'.
+Profundice en los temas de investigación de 'Fluoroscopically guided mandibular nerve block: a modified lateral approach'.
 En conjunto forman una huella única.

 Citar esto